ooaklee/ghatd/docs/adr/adr015-harden-go-toolchain-and-dependencies.md

 We will keep the wider GHATD repository packages on `go.mongodb.org/mongo-driver` v1.17.x for this change and treat a repository-wide MongoDB v2 migration as a separate breaking-change project.

-We will keep `github.com/ooaklee/http-cache` at the current pinned pseudo-version because the newer candidate fails Go module path provenance validation.
+We will replace `github.com/ooaklee/http-cache` with upstream `github.com/victorspringer/http-cache` now that upstream provides the required skip-cache response-header and URI-path-regex options.

 ## Consequences